hollodotme/fast-cgi-client/README.md

 echo "Hello World";
 ```

-The response would look like this:
+The raw response would look like this:

 ```
 Content-type: text/html; charset=UTF-8